-Blockchain, Crypto, Sharing, Malware - Fear of the Internet
+Blockchain, Crypto, Sharing, Malware - Fear Of The Internet Will Kill It

 In the past week I've been in several discussions on Twitter regarding the 'crisis' of Cyber crime, the 'problems' with the 'legitimacy' of blockchains, the 'respect' of copyright, Governments claims of a desire for a 'liberal, open, free and safe' Internet, then on Friday someone attempted to detonate an IED, talking heads and the papers were quick to condemn the Internet.

 The Internet as we know it is under attack.
 Legacy business models hate it, legacy ISPs hate modern companies generating revenue off their backs and more importantly Governments hate their slipping control.